 3. Survival Kit

-While there are many different survival kits on the market, we stand by the Seventy2 from Uncharted Supply Co., which includes everything from the expected first aid kit to water filtration, fire starters, a shovel, a survival tent, multi-tool, and much more.
+While there are many different survival kits on the market, we stand by these well-thought-out offerings from Uncharted Supply Co.
+Uncharted sells kits in different sizes at a variety of price points, but most include essentials like first aid supplies, water filtration systems, fire starters, multi-tools, and much, much more.

 Pro tip: If you use anything in your survival kit, refill it ASAP before you forget.
-Same goes for you first aid kit.
+Same goes for your first aid kit.

 4. Tire Chains